Tip Speed / Peripheral Speed

 - n - impeller rotation speed (fpm)

-Disperser manufacturers target between 4000 and 6000 fpm (feet per minute) for the tip speed of their dispersers.
+Disperser manufacturers normally target between 4000 and 6000 fpm (feet per minute) for the tip speed of their dispersers.
 As with blade diameter, there are advantages to varying the tip speed of these dispersion blades.
 Higher tip speeds may produce superior grinds in difficult to disperse products or counter insufficient flow in high viscosity batches.
 Lower speeds will reduce the vortex in low viscosity batches.

 From an operator's perspective, one blade may function adequately in several different diameter tanks, resulting in less operator intervention.

 Our Tip Speed Calculator addresses the most common uses of the tip speed equation.

 - Tip Speed - calculating tip speed based on a know blade diameter and rpm.